 Probably the latter, right?
 But it doesn’t have to be that way.

-Whether you want to invest in a sharp suit for when you return home after a gap year, a dress that you can picture in your head but can’t find on the rack, or simply some hippie pants that fit better, try out these destinations for size.
+Whether you want to invest in a sharp suit for when you return home after a gap year, a wedding dress for that special occasion that you can picture in your head but can't find on the rack, or simply some hippie pants that fit better, try out these destinations for size.

 Hoi An, Vietnam

-Hoi An is truly the mecca of cheap tailoring, and backpackers spend extended amounts of time there just to ensure they can make the most of the tailors that line every street in this quaint coastal town in Vietnam.
+Hoi An is truly the mecca of cheap tailoring, and backpackers spend extended time there to ensure they can make the most of the tailors that line every street in this quaint coastal town in Vietnam.

-I am really particular about the way clothes fit and went back seven times for re-fittings.
-The staff didn’t roll their eyes or demand more money, and I got exactly the suit I wanted.
+I am particular about how clothes fit and returned seven times for re-fittings.
+The staff didn't roll their eyes or demand more money, and I got exactly the suit I wanted.

-They even took care of shipping it back to London for me so I didn’t have to navigate the local postal system.
+They even shipped it back to London for me, so I didn't have to navigate the local postal system.

 Suits are just the beginning in Hoi An.
 You can have tailor-made dresses, winter coats, shoes, jumpsuits, shirts, and virtually any other item of clothing you can think of.